sanuja-gayantha/Simple-trading-robot-for-forex-market/README.md

+## 1.0 Important

+requirements: MetaTrader-5 Account (recommend : ICMarkets account)

+1. Algo folder - This contain the setup file ,To run program go inside Algo folder run login.exe.

+2. Mql5 folder - This contain mql5 code , you need to put that script to Experts folder. to do this open Metatrader5 go File > Open Data Folder > MQL5 > Experts > (add mql5 script heae)

+for more details read User Manual.
+(Use this software at your own risk)

 ## 1.1 About Foreign Exchange Market

   Foreign Exchange Market also known as forex market is a kind of financial market it decentralized global market where all the world's currencies trade.
 It is one of the most actively traded markets in the world, with an average daily trading volume of $5 trillion. foreign exchange market, traded 24 hours a day, 5 days a week.
 In recent years, many of these different financial markets are open to the public. because of that there are many individual traders exist.